MicrosoftDocs/Viva/Viva/glint/people-science/propelling-action-taking.md

 ## What is the manager's role?

-**Driving engagement and performance is a team sport.** Leadership has a role to play in influencing many key drivers such as: decision-making, collaboration, prospects, and urpose.
-When these items show up as system-wide focus areas, it’s becomes clear that senior leadership needs to own some of the actions.
+**Driving engagement and performance is a team sport.** Leadership has a role to play in influencing many key drivers such as: decision-making, collaboration, prospects, and purpose.
+When feedback results show up as system-wide focus areas, it’s becomes clear that senior leadership needs to own some of the actions.

-Managers play an important role in taking action on feedback for one simple reason: they are close to the experience on the ground and create accountability.
+**Managers play an important role in taking action on feedback because they are close to the experience and create accountability**.
 Given this unique positioning, managers can craft solutions to enhance what matters most to their people and use existing processes to drive progress.
 Managers can then use survey feedback to build closer connections within